chizzletaz/MSP2-TriviaQuiz/README.md

 - The buttons are styled in a similar way.

 The navigation is kept simple:
-- There are buttons to navigate the game, such as a button go to a next question, buttons navigate to other pages like the landing/home page or the high scores page.
+- There are buttons to navigate the game, such as a button go to a next question, buttons to navigate to other pages like the landing/home page.

 The user is given feedback, in order to enhance a pleasant user experience:
 - This translates to visual and audio feedback during certain actions (like focusing on, clicking on or hovering over buttons or links).
 Examples are: the displacement of the answer box, when hovering over it.
 Or change of colour when clicking a button or link.
 - The answer box changes colour in case of a right or wrong answer.
 - A sound is played after giving a correct or wrong answer.
+- There are indications of level, category, difficulty, question number and score.

 All the information should be easily visible:
 - Visual aids are used, like icons and complementary colours.